junxit/us-congress-bills-119/metadata.md

 - 2025-06-06 — Placed on the Union Calendar, Calendar No. 116.
 - 2025-06-06 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 119-147.
 - 2025-06-06 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 119-147.
+- 2025-06-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-06-09 — Considered as unfinished business. (consideration: CR H2557-2558)
+- 2025-06-09 — Considered under suspension of the rules. (consideration: CR H2546-2547)
+- 2025-06-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2035.
+- 2025-06-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-06-09 — Mr. Ezell moved to suspend the rules and pass the bill.
+- 2025-06-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 373 - 14 (Roll no. 157). (text: CR H2546-2547)
+- 2025-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 373 - 14 (Roll no. 157). (text: CR H2546-2547)